Bensas/RustNESs/plan.md

 - Use Canvas widget with `fill_rectangle` to draw pixels
 - Add function that calls main clock() function until PPU has completed drawing frame and then sets the boolean to false again

-# Phase 5: PPU Land 1: Basic functionality and pattern tables
+# Phase 5: PPU Land 1: Basic functionality and pattern tables [COMPLETE]

 - Function to read the patter tables from the PPU (which might read it from the cartridge) and load it onto our visualization buffer
 	- Each table is 4kb long